williamchan/pinterest-layout-exploration/README.md

 In particular, there is a style called <code>.GridItems.variableHeightLayout>.item</code> that grants the rule <code>"position: absolute;"</code> to each grid item.

-Inside this containing div are all of the pins, also known as items.
+Inside this containing div are all of the pins, also known as grid items.

     <div class="variableHeightLayout padItems GridItems Module centeredWithinWrapper" style="height: 4665px;">
       <div class="item " style="top: 0px; left: 0px; visibility: visible;"> ... </div>